 The requirement for equal opportunity constitutes one of the most fundamental elements of Australian employee and employer relationships.
-For workers in Western Australia who feel they have a legitimate equal opportunity claim, I offer legal representation and expert guidance in mediation and other dispute resolution forums.
-For both employees and companies, I can provide more than 40 years’ experience in equal opportunity disputes and hearings..
+For workers in Western Australia who feel they have a legitimate equal opportunity claim, I offer representation and guidance in workplace mediation and other dispute resolution forums, for example the anti-bullying panel of the Fair Work Commission.
+For both employees and companies, I can provide more than 40 years’ experience in this area.

 Most Australians whether they are employers or employees would assume that in this day and age there is mandated equal opportunity in the workplace.